Piecewise Deterministic Markov Processes and their invariant measures: Introduction

 \section{Introduction}

-Piecewise Deterministic Markov Processes (PDMP), similarly to diffusion processes, form an important class of Markov processes, which are used to model random dynamical systems in numerous fields (see \eg~\cite{MalrieuPDMP,ABGKZ}).
+Piecewise Deterministic Markov Processes (PDMP), similarly to diffusion processes, form an important class of Markov processes, which are used to model random dynamical systems in various fields (see \eg~\cite{MalrieuPDMP,ABGKZ}).
 Recently, interest has grown for their use to sample from a target distribution \cite{BierkensFearnheadRoberts,PetersdeWith,Doucet2015}.
 The resulting class of algorithms is referred to as PDMP Monte Carlo (PDMP-MC) methods.
-Recently, interest has grown for their use in MCMC algorithms.
 To this end, natural questions arise as to the stationarity of the target measure, the ergodicity of the corresponding process and possible bias introduced by the method.
 In mathematical physics \cite{BDMM2017} and biology \cite{Calvez}, the long time behaviour of these processes has been the subject of several works.
 In this context, these studies are done through the Kolmogorov Fokker Planck operator $\generator^{\star}$ of the PDMP of interest given for all smooth density $\rho$ on $\rset^{2d}$ by

 where $\Xi$ is a smooth vector field of $\rset^{2d}$, $\lambda : \rset^{2d} \to \rset_+$ and $K$ is a non-local collision operator.